 - A high Google ranking is not something definitive, as it depends on a wide array of factors.

 Sometimes, investing in organic search can take a little too long to stand out among the rising competition.
 If you want an instant bang for your buck, this is where PPC shines.

 The benefits of PPC for businesses are multiple.
 Here are some of them:

 - PPC services and campaigns are easily measurable from beginning to end.
 You can have a clear eye on what you’re spending and where, and how this is driving performance and return on investment (ROI).
 Businesses can tailor their ad budget and bids and choose how and where they want to spend their money.

 - It returns quick results, even for businesses that are just starting off.

 - PPC offers incredible targeting options that will help you drive even more relevant traffic to your site and boost conversions.

 The disadvantages of PPC

-- Another huge problem with PPC is the fact that, once your campaign is over, you will stop generating clicks.
+- Once your campaign is over, you will stop generating clicks.
 So, to keep your traffic and conversions, you need to constantly invest in your paid ads.
 SEO is different.
 By building quality links, refurbishing your content, or producing evergreen articles for example, you can keep driving relevant traffic to your site for years.

 Both SEO and PPC have their respective advantages and disadvantages.
-Of course, to get the most out of them, you need to set clear goals both in the long- and short-run.
+Of course, to get the most out of them, you need to set clear goals both in the long and short term.